reelyactive/pareto-anywhere/README.md

 The [@reelyactive/node-red-pareto-anywhere](https://flows.nodered.org/node/@reelyactive/node-red-pareto-anywhere) Flow includes a __pareto-anywhere-socketio__ Node that will automatically connect to __pareto-anywhere__'s Socket.IO API running at [localhost:3001](http://localhost:3001), and will stream the __raddec__, __dynamb__ and __spatem__ JSON data to application logic in real-time.

+### Eclipse Sparkplug

+From the root folder of this repository, start Pareto Anywhere with the command:

+    npm run sparkplug

+If prompted, install [barnacles-sparkplug](https://github.com/reelyactive/barnacles-sparkplug/) with the command `npm install barnacles-sparkplug`.  __pareto-anywhere__ will attempt to connect to a MQTT broker running on localhost:1883 using the ClientId "ParetoAnywhereEdgeNode" and, if successful, will publish Sparkplug B messages.

 Build and run with Docker
 -------------------------